stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 -   **Revisions**: It is my practice to return essay drafts to you within one week.
 Afterward, you will have a minimum of one week to revise your writing.
-During this two-week revision cycle, I am happy to look at your drafts at any stage of development.
-Please feel free to meet with me during office hours (or by appointment) to go over your writing or discuss your ideas.
+During this two-week revision cycle please feel free to drop by my office hours (or make an appointment) to go over your writing or discuss your ideas.

 ## Typical Weekly Workflow